Picked up and blown by the wind, the snow stabbed at him like tiny knives.

 Even Hyouchuu doubted he felt the danger as keenly as Houkou did.
 Houkou saw the big picture.
 His concern for the mountains and the people living there was untainted by political motives or pecuniary interests.
 He saw the mountain dwellers as part of the mountains themselves.

-Hyouchuu, on the other hand, had a far more narrow view.
+Hyouchuu, on the other hand, had a narrower view.
 To be sure, he was deeply worried about the collapse of the beech grove in Sei’in.
-The slopes could break away and swallow up the village.
+The slopes might break away and swallow up the village.
 Wild animals descending from the untamed forests could overrun them, eat them out of house and home.
 He couldn’t bear to witness all that loss and suffering.

 So all the better if he could help other villages avoid the same fate.
 There must be other officials concerned about their home towns too.
 For the good of the people who lived there and the people who cared about them, he had to find a way to bring this disease to a halt.